aertslab/SCENIC/vignettes/FAQ.md

 SCENIC is implemented in **R** ([pySCENIC](https://github.com/aertslab/SCENIC)) and **Python** ([pySCENIC](https://github.com/aertslab/pySCENIC)).

 The Python implementation is significantly faster to run, so we generally recommend using it for most analyses.
-We provide containers (in [Docker](https://cloud.docker.com/u/aertslab/repository/docker/aertslab/pyscenic) and [Singularity](https://www.singularity-hub.org/collections/2033)) including all the required dependencies, and a [Nextflow](https://github.com/aertslab/scenic-nf) pipeline (useful to run SCENIC in batch on multiple datasets).
-This should make it very easy to install and run (py)SCENIC, even for users with limited experience in Python.
+We provide a [tutorial](http://htmlpreview.github.io/?https://github.com/aertslab/SCENIC/blob/master/Tutorials_JupyterNotebooks/SCENIC_tutorial_1-RunningVSN.html) that uses containers (in [Docker](https://cloud.docker.com/u/aertslab/repository/docker/aertslab/pyscenic) or [Singularity](https://www.singularity-hub.org/collections/2033)) including all the required dependencies, and a [Nextflow](https://github.com/aertslab/scenic-nf) pipeline (useful to run SCENIC in batch on multiple datasets).
+This should make it very easy to install and run (py)SCENIC, even for users with limited experience in Python or R.

 The results are equivalent across versions and provide output `.loom` files that can be explored in [SCope](http://scope.aertslab.org) or used as interface between R and Python.

 The details and the rationale behind each of the steps in SCENIC are explained in the 'detailed_tutorials' in the R repository (https://github.com/aertslab/SCENIC/tree/master/vignettes).

-### Other issues
+### Other issues or questions

-You can check whether someone has already had a similar issue in https://github.com/aertslab/SCENIC/issues?q=+is%3Aclosed
+You can check whether someone has already had a similar question in the [Discussions]().

+If you find a bug or you have a feature request, you can post it in the appropriate Github repo: [R](https://github.com/aertslab/SCENIC/issues?q=+is%3Aclosed) or [Python]([R](https://github.com/aertslab/pySCENIC/issues?q=+is%3Aclosed)) (please, before posting, check that it has not been already posted/solved).